kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 You may augment the node to add parent pointers or any other property you would like.
 You may assume the class is used in a single-threaded program, so there is no need for actual locks or mutexes.
 Each method should run in O(h), where h is the height of the tree.

+476 (Medium)

+This problem was asked by Google.

+You are given an array of length `n + 1` whose elements belong to the set `{1, 2, ..., n}`.
+By the pigeonhole principle, there must be a duplicate.
+Find it in linear time and space.